Kristianwhittick/blend-pdf/docs/api_knowledge.md

 5. **Validate contexts** before processing
 6. **Keep original data in memory** as bytes for minimal I/O
 7. **Use hybrid approach** - memory for validation, files for operations
+8. **For page reordering** - extract pages individually and merge manually instead of comma-separated selections